olga-od-ua/MS3repo/README.md

 The primary goal of the website is to create a platform for recipe storage that is straightforward and easy to use.

-The website is aimed at parents of children who start eating solid foods (that is anywhere between 4 and 6 months old) and up until the school age.
+The website is aimed at parents of children who start eating solid foods (that is anywhere between 4 and 6 months old) and up until school age.
 It is also aimed at any other child caregiver who is willing to find or share a recipe.
 Users can register and save their favourite recipes.

 The recipes can be marked as Approved by The Irish Health Service Executive by users saving the recipe in case they found that recipe on the [HSE](https://www.hse.ie/eng/) website.
 However, a warning sign will always be informing all users that they will have to check with their child's doctor before giving any food to preserve the safety aspect of using this website.